ludocode/onramp/core/cci/2-full/README.md

 ## Error Reporting

-The lexer reports most errors through the same mechanism as previous stages: the `fatal()` function in libo which tracks the current file and line of the lexer.
+The lexer reports some errors through the same mechanism as previous stages: the `fatal()` function in libo which tracks the current file and line of the lexer.

 Unlike previous stages however, file and line information is attached to each token.
 The parser therefore reports most errors against a particular token using the `fatal_token()` function.
 This gives more accurate file and line information especially when errors are reported after a whole expression or function is parsed.